animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 Therefore these coordinate systems have defined positions and times.

 Therefore they are not exactly coordinate systems but bodies with perspectives.

+A reference frame should be thought of as an observer with a coordinate system sticking out of his/her head and that coordinate system zero-centered on the observer's eyeballs.